 A brief ray of light allowed me to take Danielle (Jenna's sister, who, along with their dad, was there for the long haul) to the Special Care Unit to visit Mabel.
 Once we were there, the next best surprise allowed us to take her back to the room where Jenna was able to feed her and spend some time before she had to go in for surgery.

 This is where the story could get really sad and scary and I could tell you about the feelings of helplessness and terror, but I won't.
 So many thing could go wrong, and a lot did.
 Mabel struggled to regulate her temperature.
 There was a 24 hour period of potential blood transfusion that stuck with each of us.
 I didn't have any news about or from Jenna for way too long, but eventually and sooner than later, we were in our recovery room as a family.
 Dr. Morningstar had found a floating piece of placenta hanging out stealing Jenna's blood.
 It was removed and Jenna was in recovery.
 Mabel needed some formula and a heat lamp and she was good to go.
 If you count our trip Wednesday, Jenna was in labor for around 34 hours.
 I don't.
 I count the trip in Thursday morning, which still added up to a long 15.5 hours.
-None of which moved more slowly than when they took Mabel and Jenna away and the clock stopped.
+(Authors Note: Reading this part five years later made me squirm.
+Jenna did the work, I was her support.
+It all hurt, it was all part of it, it all counts.
+Sorry about that. - TC) None of which moved more slowly than when they took Mabel and Jenna away and the clock stopped.

 In retrospect, the day flew by.
 It just kept happening and there wasn't any time to think about anything but taking care of Jenna and hoping for the best.
 Jenna's pain, Mabel's struggle, my fear and anxiety paid off in spades (never understood what that saying meant).
 Both Jenna and Mabel were very closely monitored.
 Jenna had lost a lot of blood and they were worried that might effect her milk coming in.
 I went back and forth fetching food, drinks and whatever else we needed for the next two days.
 I saw a dozen new moms in their hospital gowns pushing their screaming babies through the hall.
 By the 11th hour in our room, my wife was in her yoga pants and my daughter was calmly feeding and barely shedding a tear.